ptschneider/my-ctr-dns/README.md

 └── zone
 ```

 You have to create the files under 'conf'.
-An example below for named.conf:
+An example below for db.huachuca.lan:

 ```
 ;